|Quick Facts: Geological and Petroleum Technicians|

 Geological and petroleum technicians typically need an associate’s degree or 2 years of postsecondary training in applied science or a science-related technology.
 Some jobs may require a bachelor’s degree.
 Geological and petroleum technicians also receive on-the-job training.

-Employment of geological and petroleum technicians is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
-Strong demand for natural gas is expected to increase demand for geological exploration and extraction in the future.
+Employment of geological and petroleum technicians is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations.
+Demand for natural gas is expected to increase demand for geological exploration and extraction in the future.

 Explore resources for employment and wages by state and area for geological and petroleum technicians.

 Compare the job duties, education, job growth, and pay of geological and petroleum technicians with similar occupations.

 Learn more about geological and petroleum technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.